-If I could sum up my beliefs in just a few words, I’d say that I believe in living intuitively, eating mindfully, slowing down, and doing what makes you really happy.
+If I could sum up my beliefs in just a few words, I’d say that I believe most strongly in nurturing our health, living simply, honouring intuition, and having a balanced approach to wellness.

 My Health Journey

 My health has not been without complications.
 In my early twenties I found myself dealing with troubling digestive symptoms after a bacterial infection in my gut (C. difficile gastroenteritis) which led to the diagnosis of post-infectious Irritable Bowel Syndrome (IBS).
 My experiences with IBS fuelled a passion for learning about the digestive system and the fascinating world of the microbiome.
 I also developed a much greater appreciation for my body and our innate resilience.
 But my experiences also shaped how and what I’ve eaten over the years and deeply affected my relationship with food.
 I know first-hand what disordered eating behaviours look and feel like, and it’s one of the reasons why today I value a balanced, non-restrictive approach to eating.

 I’m also all-too-familiar with the world of anxiety and depression, which took a turn for the worse after I suffered a concussion 2011.
 This experience ultimately taught me how important it is for us to bring greater awareness to mental health and how necessary it is for us to prioritize it, just as we would our physical health.
 This is one of the many reasons why in my life today I deeply value the art of slowing down and managing stress.

 My Food Philosophy